-A three-week intensive virtual program with sessions that includes critiques, legal information, and pitch coaching.
+A three-week intensive virtual program with sessions that include critiques, legal information, and pitch coaching.

 Pitch to major studios

-Companies including HBO, Warner Horizon, Broadway Video and many more will take meetings with our fellows.
+Companies including HBO, Netflix and many more will take meetings with our fellows.

 In this highly competitive virtual accelerator program for TV writers, 6-8 fellows will receive three weeks of industry training before having the opportunity to pitch to major studios, production companies and producers.
 The entire accelerator, including training and pitching, will occur online.